ajhollid/line_gateway/readme.md

 `docker run -e LINE_TOKEN=<token> <ServerImage>`

-If you want to run the server without docker then run
+If you want to run the server without docker then create a `.env` file with the required environmental variables and run

 `npm install`